10 Different Flowchart Examples & Use Cases

 During the outlining phase, using a flowchart template is a great resource to help your team understand how to break up a customer’s journey into manageable steps.
 Diagramming a journey in this format helps provide direction, clear steps, and places to improve their journey.

-Often this outlining process occurs in tandem with brainstorming because as you create steps in the brainstorming process and highlight which actions correspond with certain responses, your flowchart template will begin to become more clear.
+Often this outlining process occurs in tandem with brainstorming because as you create steps in the brainstorming process and highlight which actions correspond with certain responses, your flowchart template will begin to become clearer.
 The flowchart helps provide a birds-eye overview of the customer journey while the brainstorming phase details the specific feelings of the user.
 This way they both combine to paint a full picture of the customer’s journey.

+Example 2.
 Planning Freelance Projects

 One big thing that can help freelance workers communicate with their clients is showing them flowchart examples before a project has begun.
 This helps to overview the process that they will take to reach completion.